vtex-apps/io-documentation/docs/en/Recipes/store/overwriting-the-messages-app.md

 }
 ```

-Note that the variable values `to`, `srcLang`, `srcMessage`, `targetMessage` and `context` will tell the Messages app where and what the message change will be.
-Therefore, **these variables are flexible and must fit your store's desired scenario**.
-The variables are as follows:
+**These variables are flexible and must match your store's desired scenario**.
+The variables for app message translations are as follows:

-- `to`: target translation locale
+- `to`: target translation locale.
-- `srcLang`: source message locale
+- `srcLang`: source message locale.
+This variable must contain the value `en-DV`, no matter which locale is rendered on the app's interface.
-- `srcMessage`: source message string
+- `srcMessage`: source message string.
-- `targetMessage`: message translation string
+- `targetMessage`: message translation string.
-- `context`: message translation context
+- `context`: message translation context, meaning the name of the app in which the Messages are being overwritten.

 Following the given example above, your admin should look similar to this: